LDubya/OpenKeyNav/README.md

 OpenKeyNav remembers the user's enabled or disabled choice in a cookie.

-Production integrations should not require users to discover these commands by chance.
+Before shipping, make these commands discoverable instead of requiring users to encounter them by chance.
 Add the [built-in keyboard-command strip](#make-keyboard-commands-discoverable) or provide an equally discoverable, accessibly presented explanation of the commands the application enables.

 ### Keylabel text size